 Pune rains: 7 killed as wall collapses; Collector declares holiday for schools, colleges

 Pune, Sep 26: Heavy rains since Wednesday night have created a flood-like situation in Pune, Maharashtra.
 At least seven people were killed after a wall collapsed in Pune due to heavy rains.
-The incident was reported from Sahkarnagar area of the city.
+The incident was reported from Sahakar Nagar area of the city.
 Bodies were recovered during rescue operations carried out by the officials of the fire department.

 The IMD had forecast severe thunderstorm in Mumbai and adjoining regions of Maharashtra on Wednesday.
 Several low-lying areas in and around Pune were flooded as heavy rains lashed the city during the day.